Workshop 1: Introduction to PyPSA & TYNDP reference grids#

 Explore bidding zones#

-Let’s load and explore the bidding zone shapes that we created for the model:
+First, let’s load and explore the bidding zone shapes that we created for the model:

 bz = gpd.read_file("bidding_zones.geojson")